pdizz/pdizz.github.io/_posts/2020-10-01-terraforming-minecraft-03.markdown

 order: 3
 ---

 At this point we have a working Minecraft server built with Terraform.
 More importantly, we already have all of the resources we need, defined in our Terraform project, to create any number of Minecraft servers.
 In fact we could launch fully on-demand Minecraft servers at any time with the push of a button, right?
-Well, there are a few glaring issues with oure current approach that need to be addressed.
+Well, there are a few glaring issues with our current approach that need to be addressed.

 > Software is constantly changing.
 New versions are released and old versions are deprecated.
 The softare you rely on today may not be available tomorrow.
 There is no guarantee that that your install script will work every time, and eventually it will stop working all together.